chavenstein/MSDS-7335-Deep-Q-Policy-Network/README.md

 I personally spent most of my time playing with the "noisyNstepPDD.py" agent.
 With this one, I trained my own model to gain the experience.
 By using TensorFlow-GPU, I trained the network on my laptop (running Windows 10, a i7-77HQ CPU, 32 GB RAM, and a Nvidia GTX 1060 with 6 GB VRAM) for 6 days.
 If I didn't have TensorFlow-GPU configured, I probably would still be training the model.
 The output of this training was a "REWARD_DATA" file, and a series of learned model weights (.h5f) files - ending with the learned weights after the agent learned for 30,000,000 of Ms. Pac-Man's steps.
 These reward and weight files are saved in the "\AdvancedPacmanDQNs-master\model_saves\" folder with a sub-folder for each type of agent.

 While I don't have a lot of time to describe each type of policy network for these three **agents** here, I'll describe some about the one I used, the "noisyNstepPDD.py" **agent**.
 With this type of **agent**, the Q function is separated into a sum of two independent parts.
 The first  part is the "value-function" for the value of the **agent** being in the current **state**.
-This formula is shown below.
+This formula is shown below [2].

 ![Value Function](https://cdn-images-1.medium.com/max/800/0*03T316qxTB1DhMFL.jpg)

 The second part is the advantage function which basically models the importance of each **action**, such that the **agent** takes the **best action** possible, even if it doesn't have an effect on the score right now.
+The advantage function is shown below [2].

 ![Avantage Function](https://cdn-images-1.medium.com/max/800/0*kJebWmv28J_9L7ZQ.jpg)